ropensci/roweb3/content/champions/_index.md

 ### Champions

-You need to fill out an application form.
-[This template shows the information we will require](/champions/files/champions_template).
-The application forms have to be completed *in English*.
+Please fill out an application form!
+[This template shows the information we require](/champions/files/champions_template).
+Applications need to be submitted *in English*.

 ### Mentors